-A preliminary analysis on application possibility of CINEMA computer code to IVR-ERVC evaluation for the i-SMR.
-Best estimate calculations from the initiating event of the SBLOCA of 2-inch equivalent diameter at outside containment has been performed using the CINEMA computer code.
-In the base case using MELCOR model, the reactor vessel did not fail by ERVC in spite of some melting of the reactor vessel.
-If the heat transfer coefficient from the outer vessel wall to the coolant is less than 500 W/m2.K, the reactor vessel was failed, in spite of ERVC condition.
-However, if the heat transfer coefficient is higher than 1,000 W/m2.K, the reactor vessel did not fail by ERVC condition.
+A preliminary analysis on the IVR-ERVC for the i-SMR using CINEMA computer code.
+Best estimate calculations from the initiating event of the SBLOCA of 2-inch equivalent diameter at outside containment has been performed to evaluate the maintenance possibility of the reactor vessel integrity by the ERVC.
+The reactor vessel did not fail by the ERVC in spite of some melting of the reactor vessel.
+The reactor vessel was melted to 60 % of the initial thickness of 0.182m.
+Maximum heat flux from the outer reactor vessel wall to the water inside containment is approximately 0.4 MW/m.
 More detailed analysis of the ERVC for the i-SMR is necessary to evaluate the IVR-ERVC.
+In addition, bounding approach is necessary, such as thermal load analysis from the corium to the reactor vessel, the maximum heat removal analysis of the CHF(Critical Heat Flux) at the outer vessel wall, and reactor vessel structure analysis.